Impregnation for Natural Stone Protection

 Impregnants also is known as sealers, after application on surfaces of materials like marble, granite, concrete, grout, terrazzo, the absorption of material decreases by 4-10 times.
 As a result, a time of leaving spillage on the surface of the stone increases, which makes it possible to wipe and clean up it without leaving a stains.

 How do impregnants work?

-3. Water-repellent impregnation, however, is not effective in case of oil stains that can penetrate through molecules of protective layer.
+3. Water-repellent impregnation, however, is not effective in the case of oil stains that can penetrate through molecules of a protective layer.

 How to Apply?

 Stone impregnation is a simple procedure and does not require special knowledge.
 The key point in this process is surface cleaning before impregnation and removal of excess impregnant after absorption.

 Impregnants over time change their properties, so it is much easier and cheaper to re-impregnate the stone than pay for its restoration and stains removal.
 The frequency of impregnation depends on the type of stone and kind of finish.